2024 Wrapped!

 next arrow

-Avni Mishra is a junior at Washington High School.
+Avni Mishra is a senior at Washington High School.
 She grew up in Fremont, California.
-This is her first year at the paper and she is interested in writing about politics, local businesses, and book/movie reviews.
+This is her second year at the paper and she is will be co-editor-in-chief.
 She is also part of Whs DECA and has been doing Indian Semi-Classical dance for the past eight years.
 She hopes to become a print journalist in the future!

 Kothai Pillai is a senior at Washington High School.
 She was born in Mountain View and has lived in the Bay Area all her life.
 This is her first year being a part of The Hatchet, and is excited to cover news in the local community.
 She enjoys trying different foods, traveling, exploring new cities with her friends,reading, going on nature walks with her labradoodle, as well as going to concerts.
 In the future she hopes to attend a college in California or on the East Coast majoring in politcal science and philosphy